 Pre-Arrival Information for Research Scholars, Faculty and Staff

-As soon as possible after your arrival at UT Health Science Center, you should make an appointment to come to the International Affairs Office to check in by calling 448-8484; we are located in Suite 413, O.W.
-Hyman Administration Building.
-Please bring your passport, I-94 card and visa documents with you to our office.
+As soon as possible after your arrival at UT Health Science Center, you should make an appointment to come to the Office of International Affairs to check in by calling 448-8484; we are located inside the One Stop Shop, 910 Madison, Suite 105.
+Please bring your passport and visa documents with you to our office.

 Visa Information

-In order to enter the United States, you need to obtain a visa.
+In order to enter the United States, you need to obtain a visa (Canadian citizens are visa exempt).

 1. Passport

-2. Visa document from UT Health Science Center (DS-2019 or Immigration approval notice)
+2. Visa document from UT Health Science Center (Form DS-2019 or USCIS approval notice)

-3. Proof of financial support or employment, such as a bank statement or UT offer letter
+3. Documentation of financial support or employment, such as a bank statement or job offer letter from UTHSC.

-4. Evidence of your intent to return to your home country upon completion of your program in the U.S. (for J visa only)
+4. Evidence of your intent to return to your home country upon completion of your program in the U.S. (for J visas only)

 (Depending on the Consulate, you may be required to submit additional documents.)

-Do not attempt to enter the U.S. on a visitor/tourist visa (B-1 /B-2).
-On a B-1 /B-2 visa you may not work or be compensated by any U.S. source.
+Do not attempt to enter the U.S. on a visitor's/tourist visa (B-1 /B-2, WB or WT).
+On a visitor's/tourist visa you may not work or be compensated by any U.S. source.

 Special Information for Canadians